 Once a letter of intent is agreed upon, it’s reasonable for you as the buyer then to complete a certain level of due diligence, so that you can make an informed decision before purchasing the pharmacy.

 While the due diligence process is taking place, you should also attempt to secure financing for the purchase.
 Financing is typically done through a bank approval.
 It’s recommended that you reach out to a bank that is familiar with the pharmacy industry, so that they will have the knowledge needed to get you the amount of funds required to be successful.
-Pharmacy Transition Partners has strong relationships with these lending institutions and can introduce you to them, if requested.
+Independent Rx has strong relationships with these lending institutions and can introduce you to them, if requested.